-Dissatisfied with the direction a movie he's financing is taking, American producer Jeremy Prokosch (Jack Palance) hires French playwright Paul Javal (Piccoli) to write a more commercial script.
+Dissatisfied with the direction the cinematic adaptation of The Odyssey he's financing is taking under director Fritz Lang (As Himself), American producer Jeremy Prokosch (Jack Palance) hires French playwright Paul Javal (Piccoli) to write a more commercial script.
 Paul tries to essentially sell his wife Camille (Bardot) to Prokosch, to get a better payment for the script.
 Camille, pissed with the treatment she's being given, becomes more and more aloof towards her husband.

 - As Himself: Fritz Lang, the director of the Odyssey film.

 - Breaking the Fourth Wall: The very first scene in the film does this, with a long static shot of a camera on a dolly doing a slow tracking shot from the middle distance into the foreground.
 When it stops, the cameraman in the scene swivels the camera so that it's pointing directly at the viewer.

 - Chekhov's Gun: Javal grabs a revolver after a fight with Camille.
 It ends up becoming a Red Herring since Camille takes the bullets out before he can use it.

 - Cluster F-Bomb: Camille throws one of these in a deadpan manner, to prove that she looks good swearing.

 - Cool Old Guy: Fritz Lang as himself; weary, humorously resigned to the bullshit spouted by his Jerkass producer, sympathetic to Paul's marital problems but above all determined to get his film made.